 See all the AAA recommended events for this destination.

 Lights, Camera, Action!Austin's artistic spirit is reflected in its thriving movie industry.
 Film crews capture the essence of the city: resonating guitars and wailing saxophones, lush landscapes crowned by cerulean skies and passionate citizens with boundless imaginations.
 Diverse characters are brought to life here, from the cultural heroes of “The Alamo” to dejected “Office Space” employees.
 On the big screen, the region's varied backdrops—rolling hills, town squares, deserts, farmland, forests, lakes and prairies—double for such far-flung destinations as Morocco, Chicago, New York and Vietnam.
-Austin provides filmmakers with all the essentials, enabling them to craft fantasy lands, re-create history and examine American culture.
+Austin provides filmmakers with all the essentials, enabling them to craft fantasy lands, re-create history and examine American culture without a hefty travel budget.

-Heralded as one of the top U.S. cities to live and make motion pictures, this burgeoning creative paradise attracts a loyal following.
+Heralded as a top U.S. destination to live and make motion pictures, this burgeoning creative paradise attracts a loyal following.
 Actors associated with Austin include Ethan Hawke, Renée Zellweger and Owen Wilson.
-Sandra Bullock, who owns a bistro on 6th Street, shot “Hope Floats,” “Miss Congeniality” and “Infamous” in the city.
+Sandra Bullock, who owns one of the restaurants on 6th Street, shot “Hope Floats,” “Miss Congeniality” and “Infamous” in the city.
 An active member of the community, she assisted Hurricane Katrina evacuees sheltered at the Austin Convention Center and helped fund a girls' school named after former governor Ann Richards.

-While permanent indoor sets are appealing, a semi-arid climate and mild winters allow for year-round shoots in a region offering an abundance of natural environs.
+While permanent indoor sets are appealing, a semi-arid climate and mild winters allow for year-round shoots in a region offering an abundance of natural environs within a short trip.
 In addition, few permits or fees are required for public shoots in Austin.
 The film commission provides information about city ordinances and assists with location scouting.
 It also distributes a comprehensive neighborhood guide listing everything from costume shops to aerial cinematographers to exotic reptile wranglers.

 Places in Vicinity